So, you want to know whether you should choose Divi vs Genesis for creating your next website, right?

 - Comes with a powerful drag-and-drop page builder,

 - Offers lots of customization options,

-- Lots of ready-made layouts to create the website pages,
+- Lots of ready-made options to create the website pages without too much changes,

 - Style changes are automatically applied to all screen sizes,